 St Oswald's CE Primary School is committed to safeguarding and promoting the welfare of children and expects all staff and volunteers to share this commitment.
 We pride ourselves on our safeguarding practice and much of this involves the close working partnership that we have with our parents.
 We have a number of policies and procedures in place that contribute to our safeguarding commitment, including our Safeguarding Children Policy.
+For examples of how Safeguarding is taught across our curriculum please click here.

 Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a child's welfare.
 We will ensure that our concerns about our pupils are discussed with parents/carers first, unless we have reason to believe that such a move would be contrary to the child's welfare.